MelSOHM/Copulas_For_Credit_Risk/README.md

 # Documentation:

+## How the project works ?

+- **`data_gen.py`**: This script must be executed before any calculations to generate synthetic data.
+Be aware that the generated data exhibits extreme default scenarios, making it highly illustrative for stress-testing purposes.

+- You can verify the generated data using the accompanying notebook for better understanding and exploration.

+- **`copulas_impl.py`**: This script provides implementations for Gaussian, Clayton, and Gumbel copulas.
+These implementations are specifically designed to handle multidimensional copulas.
+If you only need bivariate copulas, we recommend using the `copulas` library for simplicity.

+- **`copulas_test.ipynb`**: This notebook allows you to experiment with various copulas and visualize their behavior under different settings.
+It is an excellent starting point to understand their dynamics.

+- **`utils_simulation.py`**: This module contains utility functions for:
+  - Applying the CDO structure (cash flow waterfall and tranche allocation).
+  - Performing quick simulations and gathering basic analytics for a CDO.
+  - Simulating losses tailored for the pricing models.

+- **`pricer.py`**: This module provides two core functions for pricing a CDO, utilizing either Gaussian or Archimedean copulas.
+It is the main engine for estimating tranche prices and expected performance metrics.

+- **`simulation_scenario.ipynb`**: Use this notebook to:
+  - Test the pricing functions.
+  - Compute detailed analytics.
+  - Perform scenario testing (coming soon 🚀).
+  - Explore and validate copula features.

 ## CLO Pricing Function Using Gaussian Copulas

 This function implements a multi-period pricing model for Collateralized Loan Obligations (CLOs), using Gaussian copulas to simulate default correlations between loans in a portfolio.
 It calculates losses, positive and negative cash flows, and estimates the prices of tranches (Senior, Mezzanine, and Equity) across multiple periods.